 Applicants to the Master of Science in Travel and Tourism are automatically considered for merit-based scholarships based on academic and professional achievements.
 Students do not need to complete additional forms or submit additional application essays or recommendations in order to be considered for scholarships.

-Temple University alumni receive a 5% tuition scholarship to the Master of Science in Travel and Tourism.
+Temple University alumni receive a 5% tuition scholarship to the Master of Science in Sport Business.

 This scholarship is awarded to those that exemplify leadership in the areas of Diversity, Equity and Inclusion (DEI) and who are committed to contributing to DEI efforts in their respective industries.
 The selected candidates will serve as DEI champions within their graduate program and will help to educate peers and advance their industry in this area.